 If they’ve been on the front line reacting to incidents, then they might have some thought-provoking insights into the underlying problems.
 Using the knowledge of your team also helps to embed cultural change, which ultimately means better problem management.

-Finally, if you’re looking for an easy to consume way to understand how to use ITSM processes better, you will find some inspiration in the TOPdesk Best Practice Service Management e-book (registration required).
+Finally, if you’re looking for an easy-to-consume way to understand how to use ITSM processes better (not just the problem management process), you will find some inspiration in the TOPdesk Best Practice Service Management e-book (registration required).